HarvsG/ha-glinet-integration/README.md

 # ha-glinet-integration
-A HomeAssistant custom component for GL-inet routers that uses [their API](https://dev.gl-inet.com/api/).
+A HomeAssistant custom component for GL-inet routers that uses [their API](https://dev.gl-inet.com/api/) but only software version 3 see [see this repo for version 4](https://github.com/HarvsG/ha-glinet4-integration).

 Working - in alpha, breaking changes very likely.